-Section 1: General guidelines
+C.1 General guidelines

 4. In assigning tank requirements to a substance, the following should be taken into account:

 (a) Prohibited substances: Some substances are prohibited from transport in portable tanks.
 These substances are considered too dangerous for transport in bulk typically because of their instability or because they pose an unacceptably high level of risk when transported in bulk quantities under normal conditions of transport.
 These are: